skalarproduktraum/phd-thesis/chapters/sciview.md

 In order to make sciview more interoperable with other ecosystems, we will provide wrapper libraries.
 Such a library has already been developed to use sciview from Python, enabling use of, e.g., SciPy, Numpy, TensorFlow, or PyTorch[^PythonFrameworkNote].

 [^PythonFrameworkNote]: SciPy and Numpy (see [scipy.org](https://scipy.org)) are Python frameworks for scientific computing, while TensorFlow ([tensorflow.org](https://tensorflow.org)) and PyTorch ([pytorch.org](https://pytorch.org)) are widely-used frameworks for GPU-accelerated deep learning and neural network prototyping.

+Furthermore, we would like to provide better interoperability with simulation frameworks such as Morpheus [@Starruss:2014Morpheus], to better facilitate the visualisation and analysis of experimental data in conjunction with data from models and simulations.
+In this context, we have already done preliminary work for simulating and visualising the growth of artificial neurons in conjunction with Simple Neurite Tracer [@Longair:2011snt].

 While the current GUI of sciview is based on Swing, we would like to provide support for JavaFX in the future as well.
 If Fiji/ImageJ2 also move to JavaFX, this would provide a very powerful combination, as it opens up the possibility to also run on touch-based devices, such as smartphones and tablets.